na-na-hi/renget/archive/chrprompt2.md

 >Rowlet-anon: Cider was originally going to be a Piplup, since most of his character emulates the way the human Piplup acted in the Explorers anime specials, but I decided against that since there were too many Water-types, and I think Rowlet was the ultimately better choice looking back on it.
 Both species are birds and have the same general body shape anyway, so it's not too big of a change art-wise.

+>KFC-anon: I was gonna do a Flaafy or Ampharos, but Macom beat me to the punch on the Mareep line.
+I would have proven Electric types are the strongest using a shit ton of Physics and Math Proofs.

 If clover guild did not exist, where would you be at this point in time?

 >IV-Anon: Minor possibility I'd have joined some PMD rp group to see if it filled that niche of creativity i wanted, run into some really skeevy shit with it, and return to swearing off doing that kind of shit again.
 So realistically I'd be probably fucking around in other video games and never have picked back up doing creative art or writing.